latnikou/pet-dezign/README.md

 # **Dezign pet-project**

 This repo contains my layout from [frontend-skills.com](https://frontend-skills.com).
-I do not own any of dribble designs.
-All links from the authors.

 > huge thanks to [Andrey Kudinov](https://github.com/andrey-kudinov) for freview

+*I do not own any of designs.
+All links belongs to the authors.*

 ## **What I've used**
 - [normalize.css](https://necolas.github.io/normalize.css/)